fbpx

 What counts as evidence that a property owner should have been aware of dangerous conditions?

-While property owners may not be liable for injuries caused by trivial or minor damage, several factors can add up to show that the owner should have been aware of the damage, such as:
+Property owners may not be liable for injuries from trivial or minor damage, but several factors can indicate the owner should have been aware of the damage, such as:

 • Very obvious damage